catalyst-cloud/catalystcloud-docs/source/object-storage/storage-access-control.rst

 ###############

-The typical user roles, such as ``Project Member`` or ``Object Storage``, that allow users to work with object storage resource, function as an all or nothing approach; either the user has the role and can do anything with the container, or they do not have the role and they can't interact with any resources.
+The typical user roles, such as ``Project Member`` or ``Object Storage``, that allow users to work with object storage resource function as an all or nothing approach; either the user has the role and can do anything with the container, or they do not have the role and they can not interact with any resources.

 To overcome this limitation it is now possible to create a user with the ``Auth Only`` role and give them access to a container using an Access Control